developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Class

-This Managed Configuration allows an Administrator using an EMM to specify the Class identifying a component within an application or service to invoke when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified if and only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name** is specified.
+This Managed Configuration allows an Administrator using an EMM to specify the Class identifying a component within an application or service to invoke when the value ***Send Intent*** is chosen for the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type** and should be specified only if the Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Package Name** is specified.

 ##### Key Mapping Configuration - Action Add Mapping Behavior Type Send Intent Data URI

-This Managed Configuration allows an Administrator using an EMM to specify a Uniform Resource Identifier (URI) that identifies some data, in the form of a resource on the device (e.g. a file in the device file system) or off the device (e.g. a resource available through a network) that should be utilized by the application or service invoked by the intent.
+This Managed Configuration allows an Administrator using an EMM to specify a Uniform Resource Identifier (URI) that identifies some data, in the form of a resource on the device (i.e. a file in the device file system) or off the device (i.e. a resource available through a network) that should be utilized by the application or service invoked by the intent.

 Whether the intended recipient of the intent expects a URI to be specified as part of the intent or not is up to that recipient and/or the definition of the intent that recipient is designed to consume.